 ARTICLE VI.
 COMMITTEES

 Section 1.
 Committees of Directors.
-The Board may, by a majority of the directors then in office, provided that a quorum is present, designate one or more committees, each consisting of two or more directors, to serve at the pleasure of the Board.
-Membership of directors in committees is determined by the Board Chair.
-Board approval will be required to invite any nonBoard member to serve on any Board Committee to which the Board delegates authority to make and execute decisions without prior Board approval.
-Persons who are not directors may serve on committees not having the previously referenced delegated authority at the discretion of the Committee Chair.
+The Board may, by a majority of the Directors then in office, provided that a quorum is present, designate one or more committees (individually “Committee” and collectively “Committees”), each consisting of two or more Directors, to serve at the pleasure of the Board.
+Membership of Directors in Committees is determined by the chair of the Board.
+Board approval will be required to invite any non-Director member to serve on any Committee to which the Board delegates authority to make and execute decisions without prior Board of Director approval.
+Persons who are not directors may serve on committees not having the previously referenced delegated authority at the discretion of the Committee chair.

-Committees shall have all the authority of the Board with respect to matters within their area of assigned responsibility, except that no committee, regardless of Board resolution, may:
+Committees shall have all the authority of the Board with respect to matters within their area of assigned responsibility, except that no Committee, regardless of Board resolution, may:

 Take any final action on any matter which, under the California Nonprofit Corporation Law, also requires approval of the directors.

-Fill vacancies on the Board of Directors or on any committee which has been delegated any authority of the Board.
+Fill vacancies on the Board or on any Committee which has been delegated any authority of the Board.

 Amend or repeal these Bylaws or adopt new Bylaws.

-Amend or repeal any resolution of the Board of Directors which by its express terms is not amendable or repealable.
+Amend or repeal any resolution of the Board which by its express terms is not amendable or able to be repealed.

-Appoint any other committees of the Board of Directors or the members of those committees.
+Appoint any other committees of the Board or the members of those committees.

-Approve any transaction (i) to which the Corporation is a party and in which one or more directors have a material financial interest; or (ii) between this Corporation and one or more of its directors or between the Corporation and any person in which one or more of its directors have a material financial interest.
+Approve any transaction (i) to which the Corporation is a party and in which one or more Directors have a material financial interest; or (ii) between this Corporation and one or more of its Directors or between the Corporation and any person in which one or more of its Directors have a material financial interest.

 Section 2.
 Meetings and Actions of Committees.
-Meetings and actions of committees shall be governed by, and held and taken in accordance with, the provisions of Article VII of these Bylaws, concerning meetings of directors, with such changes in the context of those Bylaws as are necessary to substitute the committee and its members for the Board of Directors and its members, except that the time for regular meetings of committees may be determined either by resolution of the Board of Directors or by resolution of the committee.
-Minutes shall be kept of each meeting of any committee and shall be filed with the Corporate records.
-The Board of Directors may adopt rules not inconsistent with the provisions of these Bylaws for the government of any committee.
-Such rules will be contained in each committee’s job descriptions, which are approved by the Board.
+Meetings and actions of committees shall be governed by, and held and taken in accordance with, the provisions of Article VII of these Bylaws, concerning meetings of Directors, with such changes in the context of those Bylaws as are necessary to substitute the committee and its members for the Board and its members, except that the time for regular meetings of Committees may be determined either by resolution of the Board or by resolution of the Committee.
+Minutes shall be kept of each meeting of any Committee and shall be filed with the Corporate records.
+The Board may adopt rules not inconsistent with the provisions of these Bylaws for the government of any Committee.
+Such rules will be contained in each Committee’s job descriptions, which are approved by the Board.

+Section 3.
+Committees.
+Notwithstanding anything contained in this Article VI to the contrary, the Board shall have the following Committees: Executive, Finance, Audit, Governance, Compensation (overseeing the compensation of the President/CEO and Vice-President of Finance and Human Resources) and Investment.
+Descriptions for these committees are kept on file at the Corporation.
+Additionally, other committees may be formed and disbanded at the discretion of the Board, and descriptions for such committees will be kept on file at the Corporation.

 ARTICLE VII.
 BOARD MEETINGS